Nimesia/google-storage-cfml/README.md

 dump( storage ) //show all methods
 ```

-Download the Json key file from your GCP console, copy them into your project directory.
+Download the Json key file from your GCP console, copy it into your project directory.

 ## For testing